PSBP-Library/PSBP/README.md

 It turns that `|||` and `If( ... ) { ... } Else { ... }` have the same power of expression as sum based conditional logic.

-Below are the programs that, in a way, can be seen as *constructive proofs* of the same power of expression statements above.
+Below are the programs that, in a way, can be seen as *constructive categorization proofs* of statements above.

-Note that they are proofs in the world of programs (specifications of generalizations of functions).
+Note that they are proofs in the world of programs (specifications, or categories if you like, of generalizations of functions).

 ```scala
 package exercises